 If a student applies to a degree program with a Co-op option from high school, their university grades will be reviewed two terms to one year prior to their first work term to ensure they meet the academic requirements after their first or second year of study.
-The time at which the evaluation takes place depends on the program of study.
-Students will automatically receive an admission decision via their Carleton email account.
+The time at which the

 Students who did not request Co-op at the time they applied to Carleton can request Co-op after they begin their university studies.
 To view application instructions and deadlines, please visit carleton.ca/co-op.